The Sovereign SDK Book

 Unlike the Module

-Instead, it's strongly recommended to derive the ModuleInfo
+by hand.
+Instead, it's strongly recommended to derive the

 #![allow(unused)] fn main() { #[derive(ModuleInfo, Clone)] pub struct Bank<S: sov_modules_api::Spec> { /// The id of the sov-bank module. #[id] pub(crate) id: ModuleId, /// The gas configuration of the sov-bank module. #[gas] pub(crate) gas: BankGasConfig<S::Gas>, /// A mapping of [`TokenId`]s to tokens in the sov-bank. #[state] pub(crate) tokens: sov_modules_api::StateMap<TokenId, Token<S>>, } }